RhizomeDB/dbsp-notes/README.md

 Filters a [ZSet] by a predicate.
 The predicate MUST be a pure function, returning a boolean.

-For example: (TODO: what notation should I use for anonymous functions in the spec?)
 ```
 predicate = fn x -> x >= 1 end